To enter in standby mode for 5 sec type:

 sudo sh -c "echo '+30' > /sys/class/rtc/rtc0/wakealarm" sudo poweroff

-At any time you can exit from Suspend To RAM state and Poweroff state touching or grounding briefly the WKUP pin on the RoadRunner.
+At any time you can exit from Suspend To RAM state and Poweroff state connecting briefly the WKUP pin to GND on the RoadRunner.